June Armstrong’s Music Box

 June’s latest collection, Sea World, contains 17 new “Impressions for Piano”, aimed at players between UK Grades 1 to 3 (Elementary to Early Intermediate standard).
 Let’s take a look …

-Continue reading June Armstrong’s Sea World
+Continue reading June Armstrong: Sea World

-Six Little Preludes & Fugues
+June Armstrong: Six Little Preludes & Fugues

 June Armstrong has proven not only to be one of our more imaginative contemporary educational composers, but also to have a keen eye for gaps in the existing pedagogic repertoire.